 5. Sour Pickles

-- Traditional sour pickles are raw after culturing, unlike vinegar-based cucumber pickles that are cooked during the canning process thus killing food enzymes, bacteria and destroying heat sensitive vitamins.
+Traditional sour pickles are raw after culturing, unlike vinegar-based cucumber pickles that are cooked during the canning process thus killing food enzymes, bacteria and destroying heat sensitive vitamins.
+Cucumbers are a popular veggie for pickling, but you can pickle almost anything (asparagus, carrots, beets, ginger, etc.).

-You can get some good quality fermented goodies at the store.
-Check your health food store for traditional kimchi, coconut, goat or sheep milk yogurts, sour pickles, sauerkraut and other fermented veggies.
-Just check the labels - there shouldn't be much more than the vegetable of choice and sea salt.
+You can get some good quality probiotic-rich foods like these at the store if you aren’t able to make them yourself.
+Check your health food store or the refrigerated section of your grocery store for traditional kimchi, coconut, goat or sheep milk yogurts, sour pickles, sauerkraut and other fermented veggies.
+Just check the labels – there shouldn’t be much more than the vegetable of choice and sea salt.